-Legal Standard A subject may be detained for officer safety when: You can articulate facts and circumstances the a reasonable officer to believe the subject danger; You use the minimal amount of force neces the subject; and, sary to detain Once a patdown is conducted and no discovered, the subject should be released or converted to a consensual one, unless the another risk, such as wanting to physical officers. the encounter subject poses
+Legal Standard A subject may be detained for officer safety when: You can articulate facts and circumstances that would lead a reasonable officer to believe the subject is a potential danger ; You use the minimal amount of force necessary to detain the subject; and, Once a patdown is conducted and no weapons are discovered, the subject should be released or the encounter converted to a consensual one, unless the subject poses another risk, such as wanting to physically attack the officers.

-These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Maryland, the 4th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.